The internet is a beautiful thing.

 - 6 quart dutch oven

 - Make the dough: In a large bowl whisk the bread flour, whole wheat flour, yeast and salt.
 In a separate bowl, combine the honey and water.
 Add the water mixture to the dry ingredients, and stir until combined; dough will be wet and sticky.
 I If your dough seems very dry, add more water (do this 1 tablespoon at a time) until desired consistency is achieved.

 - Transfer dough to a lightly oiled container and cover with plastic wrap.
 Let the dough rise for 14 hours- overnight, at room temperature (about 70 degrees).
 Your dough is ready when it has puffed up in volume, about 1½ -2x its original size. *See note below.

 - Shape the dough: Lightly flour a sheet of parchment paper and place the dough on top.
 Fold the dough in half and then fold it in half again.

-- Add more flour to the parchment paper and sprinkle the oats on top of the paper.
-Shape the dough into a ball by tucking the sides underneath itself, and then roll around in the oats to coat.
-Place the dough (seam side down) onto the paper.
+- Add more flour to the parchment paper and sprinkle the oats on top.
+Shape the dough into a ball by tucking the sides underneath itself, and then roll it around in the oats to coat.
+Place the dough onto the paper seam side down.
 Cover and rest again until puffy in shape.
 This will take 30 minutes- 2 hours depending on how warm your kitchen is.

 - Bake the dough: Place your bread into the oven, and immediately reduce the temperature from 400 to 375 F. Bake for 30 minutes, covered.
 If you find that your bread is browning too quickly, reduce the temperature to 350 F. Remove the lid and bake for an additional 20 to 25 minutes, until golden brown.